-Former SNP treasurer 'didn't know about motorhome'
+Former SNP treasurer 'didn't know' about motorhome

 The BBC is unable to verify which account is accurate.

-The party has still not found an auditor and senior figures have admitted that meeting the 31 May deadline will be "challenging".
+The Westminster group has still not found an auditor and senior figures have admitted that meeting the 31 May deadline will be "challenging".

+The SNP as a whole has also not yet appointed a new auditor despite having to file its accounts with the Electoral Commission by 7 July.

+A spokeswoman for the commission said on Tuesday: "The SNP informed us by telephone in early February this year that their auditors had resigned.
+They also asked what the process would be if they needed to ask for an extension for submitting their accounts."

 Mr Yousaf is due to speak with SNP MPs on Tuesday afternoon as part of a visit to London that saw the new first minister meet Prime Minister Rishi Sunak the previous evening.